ModSecurity Open Source WAF vs Patchstack

 Overall Rating 4.0/5 4.2/5

-Pricing Model Free (Open Source) Per site/month (billed annually)
+Pricing Model Free (Open Source) Subscription (per site, no free tier)

 Open Source Yes No

-Platforms Apache, Nginx, IIS, Kubernetes (via Ingress), Docker, any platform via libmodsecurity WordPress only.
-Compatible with any hosting environment that runs WordPress (shared hosting, VPS, dedicated servers, managed WordPress hosting, AWS, Azure, GCP).
+Platforms Apache, Nginx, IIS, Kubernetes (via Ingress), Docker, any platform via libmodsecurity WordPress (self-hosted)

 Pricing Comparison